Improve Outcomes with HLA Today

-HLA Today is a free program for patients with acute myeloid leukemia (AML) that aims to improve patient outcomes by providing physicians with critical information as early as possible in a patient’s disease course.
-Through the HLA Today initiative, the National Marrow Donor Program® (NMDP)/Be The Match® is providing high resolution human leukocyte antigen (HLA) typing and a preliminary donor search report for patients newly diagnosed with AML at no charge to providers or patients.Request HLA Today Kits
+HLA Today is a free program for patients with blood cancer and disorders that aims to improve patient outcomes by providing physicians with critical information as early as possible in a patient’s disease course.
+Through the HLA Today initiative, the National Marrow Donor Program® (NMDP)/Be The Match® is providing high resolution human leukocyte antigen (HLA) typing and a preliminary donor search report for patients newly diagnosed with blood cancers and disorders at no charge to providers or patients.Request HLA Today Kits

 How HLA Today Works